 Lesson 7.
-More Spelling Rules That Work Sometimes
+More English Spelling and Pronouncing Rules

 It is difficult to separate Spelling from Pronunciation, because in most languages one depends on the other.
 The letters with which a word is spelled determine how that word is pronounced, OR the way a word is pronounced determines which letters are used to spell that word.
 This is true in the languages we are familiar with - French, Spanish, German, Italian, Russian, Arabic and others.
 English often does not follow this pattern.

 Rule 1: There is a Rule that says if a one-syllable word has a single vowel followed by a single consonant followed by a silent e, the first vowel is pronounced with a long vowel sound (the sound of the name of the letter).